izabellabrito/criminalapp/README.md

 # criminalapp
-Challenge proposed by Athon, where an application should be made to assist researchers.
+Challenge proposed by Athon, where an application in React Native should be made to assist researchers.

 Before run the project, just give it a "npm install" or "yarn init"